localstack/docs/content/en/getting-started/quickstart/index.md

 Retrieve the Lambda function URLs for the `presign` and `list` Lambda functions using the following commands:

 {{< command >}}
-$ awslocal lambda list-function-url-configs --function-name presign | jq -r '.FunctionUrlConfigs[0].FunctionUrl'
+$ awslocal lambda list-function-url-configs --function-name presign --output json | jq -r '.FunctionUrlConfigs[0].FunctionUrl'
-$ awslocal lambda list-function-url-configs --function-name list | jq -r '.FunctionUrlConfigs[0].FunctionUrl'
+$ awslocal lambda list-function-url-configs --function-name list --output json | jq -r '.FunctionUrlConfigs[0].FunctionUrl'
 {{< / command >}}

 Save these URLs for later use in the sample application.